Alderwood School: History

-The secondary department of the school started life as Heron Wood County Secondary School for Boys in 1964.
+The secondary department of the school started life as Heron Wood County Secondary School for Boys in 1963.
 In 1987, with the closure of the nearby Manor Park Girls' School, it became coeducational and was renamed The Connaught School.

-In 2011 The Connaught School, in partnership with Aldershot Town FC won the National LiteracyActionNet Award for Double Club, an after school provision for pupils and parents that teaches skills in both Literacy and Sport.
+In 2011 The Connaught School, in partnership with Aldershot Town FC won the National LiteracyActionNet Award for Double Club, an after-school provision for pupils and parents that teaches skills in both Literacy and Sport.

 In June 2013 an Ofsted inspection was made of English and Literacy across The Connaught School, the outcome of which was ‘Good’ with outstanding features.
 Ofsted remarked on the “excellent provision” for pupils and also on “commitment across the curriculum” to raising standards.
 It was also noted in the report that “pupils across the school are making good progress.”
 A further Ofsted inspection of the school in 2015 rated it as "Requires Improvement".
-Recent years have seen a large increase in numbers of students with English as an additional language (EAL) with 30% of students being EAL in 2019 compared to a national average of 16.9%.
+Recent years have seen a large increase in the numbers of students with English as an additional language (EAL) with 30% of students being EAL in 2019 compared to a national average of 16.9%.

 In 2017, as a result of these Ofsted reports and considering that The Connaught School had "performed relatively weakly on attainment measures for the previous three years" (in 2015 29% of students attained 5 good GCSEs including English and mathematics compared to a national average of 57% placing the school well below the minimum Government Floor Standard of 40%) Hampshire County Council decided to merge The Connaught School with the Federation of Newport Junior School and Belle Vue Infant School from September 2017, to create a single all-through (age 4 to 16) school to collectively be called Alderwood School.
 A further Ofsted inspection across all three sites in January 2020 rated the school as "Good".

 In 2018 Young Sherlock Holmes author Andrew Lane gave a talk to students at the school while in 2019 the actor Gerald Charles Dickens, the great-great grandson of Charles Dickens, performed his one-man show of A Christmas Carol in the school hall.
-Dickens returned to the school to give a repeat performance in October 2021.
+Dickens returned to the school to give repeat performances in October 2021 and October 2023.
+The author Tom Palmer visited the school in May 2023.